shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 Skip this entire step if you successfully followed [quickstart](./quickstart) section
 </Callout>

-We need a set of tools with specific version to successfully use `@shardus/core`.
+We need a set of tools with specific versions to successfully use `@shardus/core`.
 This tech stack include following.

 - Node version 16.11.1
-- Python3
+- Python3.9 (or latest)
 - Rust

 ### Configuring node version
-It is generally recommend to use `nvm` for node version management for anyone serious about nodejs development.
+It is generally recommend to use `nvm` for node version management to anyone serious about nodejs development.
 Otherwise developers may need to install specific node version mannually.

 `nvm` tool allow you have switch quickly between different node versions.